lorist/pexip-dialout-macro/README.md

 ## Overview

-When a Cisco endpoint is in an active Pexip Infinity conference, this macro presents a **Dial Out** panel in the call controls.
-From this panel, users can:
+When a Cisco endpoint is in an active Pexip Infinity conference, this macro adds a **Dial Out** action button to the call controls.
+Tapping it opens a prompt-based directory browser where users can:

-- Dial pre-configured directory contacts into the conference with one tap
+- Browse a pre-configured contact directory with pagination
+- Search contacts by name or address
-- Dial a custom address via a free-form text input
+- Dial a custom address via free-form text input
 - Choose whether each dialled participant joins as a **Guest** or **Host**

 The macro authenticates against the Pexip Client REST API using the active SIP session, automatically inheriting the caller's role — no PIN re-entry required.